benjamir/benjamir.github.io/about.md

 ~~If you're into GPG you might be intereseted in:~~ (I stopped maintaining a GPG key, because nobody I communicate with via a secure channel is using it anymore)

 There are IT-related articles and postings by another "Benjamin Rampe" (my birth name) and another "Benjamin Redling" (my current name).
-Unlike me both are or were working for Microsoft.
+Unlike me, both are or were working for Microsoft.

 Occasional posts written by me are in the following mailing lists:
 - ansible-project